Aalto University's New European Bauhaus event sought bold perspectives on multidisciplinary and systemic change.

 The co-design stage, which concluded in summer 2021, mapped ideas, defined the most urgent needs and challenges, and created connections between the different parties involved.

 The initiative entered stage 2, Delivery, on 15 September 2021.
 A result of the co-design stage was the creation of a content plan and a funding support framework for the delivery stage.
-In addition, an application period has opened for five spearhead pilot projects.
+In addition, an application period opened for five spearhead pilot projects.

 At the EU level, 85 million euros have been earmarked from the existing funding programmes Horizon Europe, Single Market Programme, and LIFE.
 Horizon Europe has reserved 25 million euros for first pilot projects, Transformation of places on the ground.
 The Commission calls on member states also to organise their own funding channels.